Jaimi5/LoRaChat/README.md

 {
   "dataMessage": {
     /** The message header. */
-    "appPortSrc": 10, // The app port of the application that is sending the message.
+    "appPortDst": 10, // TODO: Why?
+The app port of the application that is sending the message.
 In this case, the LED App.
-    "addrDst": 1234, // The destination device ID, Optional
+    "appPortSrc": 10, // TODO: Why?
+The app port of the application that is sending the message.
+In this case, the LED App.

-    /** The message payload.
+    "addrDst": 1234, // The destination device ID, Optional /** The message payload.
 Specific for each App */ "ledCommand": 1
   }
 }

 ```

 Since we want to implement each app in the server too, the command will be generated in the server service.
 That's why we are using the `appPortSrc` field to specify the application.